dcooney/instant-images/README.txt

 == Changelog ==

-= 5.0 - November 26, 2022 =
+= 5.0 - December 6, 2022 =
-NEW: All API requests to Unsplash, Pexels and Pixabay are now served through our custom proxy server (proxy.getinstantimages.com).
+NEW: All API requests to Unsplash, Pexels and Pixabay are now routed through our custom proxy server (proxy.getinstantimages.com).
 UPDATE: Improved error handling and reporting.
 UPDATE: Removal of hard coded API Keys from plugin.